frawa/vscode-elm-test-runner/README.md

 - Show progress in terminal.
 - Support locally installed elm-test/elm binaries (for Elm 0.19).
 - Support locally installed elm-make (for Elm 0.18).

+## CHANGES

+### 0.9.5
+- more accurate line information for nested tests
+- decorate test failures

+### 0.9.1
+- only activate for projects with Elm files, fixes #29